Jennifer Hyatt, Counseling & Wellness has been offering virtual (online) Telehealth therapy sessions since 2017.

 Disadvantages/ Concerns/ Disclaimers

 Online therapy may not be a good fit for you if you are not comfortable with technology.
-With this, I am able to offer a consultation online through a secure and confidential platform to, in a way, test the waters and determine if online therapy and technology may be a good fit for you.
+With this, your therapist may be able to offer a consultation online through a secure and confidential platform in order to, in a way, test the waters and determine if online therapy and technology may be a good fit for you.

 Connectivity and reliability of your online service provider.
 Clients will need to ensure they have the proper internet speed in order to reliably connect to an online session.
 With this, if you can stream an online movie, you should be good to go; however, your therapist will review a backup plan should a technology issue arise.

 Lack of body language and the possibility for miscommunication.
 While this is a valid concern, it may be easily remedied with consistent, open, and honest communication with your therapist—clarifying when needed.